adrianyk/ES_CW2_Music_Synthesiser/README.md

 - **`metronomeTask`** meets its deadline (50 ms) with a worst-case response time of ~309.4 µs.
 - **`displayUpdateTask`** meets its deadline (100 ms) with a worst-case response time of ~52.52 ms.
 Thus, under worst-case conditions, all deadlines are met according to the rate-monotonic scheduling analysis.

->[!IMPORTANT]
->Things to add:
->1.
-An identification of all the tasks that are performed by the system with their method of implementation: thread or interrupt ✅
->2.
-A characterisation of each task with its theoretical minimum initiation interval (including assumptions used) and measured maximum execution time ✅
->3.
-A critical instant analysis of the rate monotonic scheduler, showing that all deadlines are met under worst-case conditions ✅
->4.
-A quantification of total CPU utilisation ✅
->5.
-An identification of all the shared data structures and the methods used to guarantee safe access and synchronisation ✅
->6.
-An analysis of inter-task blocking dependencies that shows any possibility of deadlock ✅

 ## Total CPU Utilization
 For each periodic task, the utilization is given by: